If you can’t find the answer to your question, please contact us and we will get back to you as soon as possible.

 Open University is for those who:

-- Are not admitted to a degree program at Cal State Fullerton, but want to take classes for academic credit
+- Are not admitted to a degree program or other qualified program at Cal State Fullerton, but want to take classes for academic credit

-- Have been academically disqualified from from an undergraduate degree at CSUF (DQ)
+- Have been academically disqualified from an undergraduate degree at CSUF (DQ)

-- Need to earn prerequisites for admission to a garduate or professional program
+- Need to earn prerequisites for admission to a graduate or professional program

 Open University is also a way to: